-Inspection Cycle means the time period that begins when WorkSafeBC first issues an order for a specific violation and ends with compliance with that order.
-Each order on an inspection report has its own inspection cycle.
-OHS Citation Warning means a written warning that an OHS Citation may be issued for non-compliance with an order or failure to prepare or send a compliance report.
-This warning of an OHS Citation is not an OHS Penalty Warning Letter.
+- Inspection Cycle means the time period that begins when WorkSafeBC first issues an order for a specific violation and ends with compliance with that order.
+Each order on an inspection report has its own inspection cycle. - OHS Citation Warning means a written warning that an OHS Citation may be issued for non-compliance with an order or failure to prepare or send a compliance report.
+This warning of an OHS Citation includes a warning that an OHS Penalty may be imposed but is not an OHS Penalty Warning Letter.